The Concerned Architect (ZIO’s Blog)

 The Markdown ADR (MADR) Template Explained and Distilled

-The Markdown Any Decision Record (MADR) Template turns five today, and its Version 3.0 was released recently.
-MADR stems from documenting architectural decisions and used to be named “Markdown Architectural...
+The Markdown Architectural Decision Record (MADR) Template turned five on Nov 22, 2022.
+MADR stems from documenting architectural decisions and used to be named “Markdown Architectural Decision Records”; but time...

 Questions to Ask when Migrating to the Cloud